 Feb 14 Should I See a Doctor After an On-the-Job Accident?
 Feb 5 Understanding the Long-Term Effects of Toxic Exposure Jan 30 Can I Receive Workers' Compensation for an Occupational Disease?
 Jan 18 Understanding Employer Retaliation Laws in California Jan 17 Insurance Companies Seek to Weaken Cumulative Trauma Injury Claims Jan 9 Common Construction Site Injuries - What You Need to Know Dec 29 Reaching MMI: What's Next Dec 21 Can I Appeal a Workers' Comp Denial?
 Reaching MMI: What's Next According to the American Medical Association, Medical Maximum Improvement (MMI) is defined as “the point at which ...
 When is Sexual Harassment a Workers' Comp Claim?
 Nobody deserves to have their personal space or comfort violated, least of all in a professional work environment. ...
 Should I See a Doctor After an On-the-Job Accident?
 Whether you tripped and fell at work, or you were hit by a falling object at a construction site, it is always a good ...
 Can I Get Workers' Comp If I Quit My Job?
 Accidents happen, but when they do, it always seems like it’s at the most inopportune time.
 What if you’ve ...
-2018 (7 posts) February (2 posts) January (4 posts) 2017 (41 posts) December (3 posts) November (10 posts) October (6 posts) September (6 posts) August (4 posts) June (1 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (2 posts) 2016 (24 posts) December (1 posts) November (2 posts) October (2 posts) September (2 posts) August (2 posts) July (2 posts) June (3 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (1 posts) Construction Injuries (1) Employer Retaliation (1) Firm News (5) Hints & Tips (2) In the News (4) Repetitive Stress Injuries (3) Workers' Compensation (61) Recent Posts Most Popular Archives Categories Blog Posts in July, 2016 Blog Home Worker's Comp Claims Can Hang On A Word Posted By Law Offices of Wax & Wax || 18-Jul-2016 Just how sensitive are workers' compensation claims once contested by a claimant or employer?
+2018 (7 posts) February (2 posts) January (4 posts) 2017 (41 posts) December (3 posts) November (10 posts) October (6 posts) September (6 posts) August (4 posts) June (1 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (2 posts) 2016 (24 posts) December (1 posts) November (2 posts) October (2 posts) September (2 posts) August (2 posts) July (2 posts) June (3 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (1 posts) Construction Injuries (1) Employer Retaliation (1) Firm News (5) Hints & Tips (3) In the News (4) Occupational Diseases (2) Repetitive Stress Injuries (3) Toxic Exposure (1) Workers' Compensation (65) Recent Posts Most Popular Archives Categories Blog Posts in July, 2016 Blog Home Worker's Comp Claims Can Hang On A Word Posted By Law Offices of Wax & Wax || 18-Jul-2016 Just how sensitive are workers' compensation claims once contested by a claimant or employer?
 As Business Insurance reports, a number of major California workers' comp cases this year came down to the interpretation of a single word or phrase.
 Take the case of Travelers Casualty & Surety Co. et al. v.
 Workers' Compensation Appeals Board and Mark Dreher.
 The claimant was a ...
 Share This Post: Continue Reading New Lawsuit Claims CA Workers' Comp Discriminates Against Women Posted By Law Offices of Wax & Wax || 11-Jul-2016 A new lawsuit filed in Los Angeles County Superior Court asserts that our state's workers' compensation system discriminates against women.
 As CBS Los Angeles reports, the suit contends that medical evaluators and guidelines rely on stereotypes that diminish the gravity of female worker injuries, resulting in fewer benefits.
 The suit, which is seeking class-action status, was filed by a ...
 Share This Post: Continue Reading 2 results found.
 Viewing page 1 of 1.